troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 ```
 so the magnetic field is like the circulation per unit length.

-In the left panel of [](#fig:magneticsource:amperecirculation), I have shown two Amperian loops with different radii, for the example of the straight wire with a current coming out of the page.
-Ampère's law tells us that the circulation will be the same along each path.
+In the left panel of [](#fig:magneticsource:amperecirculation), I have shown two Amperian loops with different radii, for the example of the straight wire with a current coming out of the page. \ampere's law tells us that the circulation will be the same along each path.
 However, because the inner loop is smaller, the circulation per unit length (the magnetic field) will be larger at each point.
 This is represented in the right panel, where the length of the vectors is proportional to the magnetic field strength.

 ```{figure} figures/MagneticSource/Ampere_circulation.png
 :label: fig:magneticsource:amperecirculation